Juan Alonso Pérez de Guzmán y Coronel

 Juan Alonso Pérez de Guzmán y Coronel (1285-1351), second lord of Sanlúcar, was a Castilian noble of the house of Medina Sidonia.

 He was the son of Alonso Pérez de Guzmán and María Alfonso Coronel.

 He defeated the troops of the King of Portugal in the Battle of Villanueva de Barcarrota (1336).
 He died in 1351.

 Family

-From his first marriage to Beatriz Ponce de León y Meneses, great granddaughter of King Alfonso IX of León and daughter of Fernán Pérez Ponce de León I, commander of the frontier of Andalusia and lord of Puebla de Asturias, three children were born:
+From his first marriage in 1303 to Beatriz Ponce de León y Meneses, great granddaughter of King Alfonso IX of León and daughter of Fernán Pérez Ponce de León I, commander of the frontier of Andalusia and lord of Puebla de Asturias, two children were born: